-Unfortunately, Missouri did not pass Medicaid Expansion.
-That means some Missourians make too much to get insurance through Medicaid, but don’t make enough to get federal financial help to buy insurance through the Marketplace.
+In the meantime, some Missourians make too much to get insurance through Medicaid, but don’t make enough to get federal financial help to buy insurance through the Marketplace.
 They fall in a coverage “gap.”

 If you live in St Louis City or County, a Planned Parenthood Counselor can help you apply for Gateway to Better Health, a program designed to help people in the Medicaid Gap get health care.

 Children can stay on their parent’s health insurance plans until they turn 26.
 It does not matter if you are married, living with your parents, in school, claimed as a dependent, or eligible to enroll in your own employer’s plan.

 However, your parents are not required to cover you.
 If you do not have coverage through your parents, you may be eligible to buy a plan through the Marketplace.

 - Anthem Blue Cross Blue Shield PPO